-Fig. 7 Diffusional Model in continuous degradation Kknetics for the initial substrate concentration of 6730 mg/L the ability of this model in describing the degradation kinetics of starch industry wastewater in an inverse fluidized bed bioreactor.
-As the initial substrate concentration increases, the first order rate constant decreases and this can be ascribed to a growing importance of the recalcitrant fraction in reducing the
+Fig. 7 Diffusional Model in continuous degradation Kinetics for the initial substrate concentration of 6730 mg/L of starch industry wastewater in an inverse fluidized bed bioreactor.
+As the initial substrate concentration increases, the first order rate constant decreases and this can be ascribed to a growing importance of the recalcitrant fraction in reducing the diffusivity of biodegradable substance.
+In addition, high val-